 Image-making is fundamental to my practice and photographs remain the central element in this work.
 However, in constructing the narratives, I have combined images with text, video, audio, site-specific data collection, and material artifacts.
 The resulting bricolage provides a space for the intersection of ideologies and points to the multilayered conception of the landscape described above.

 Photography, fieldwork, and even the idea of landscape itself are all devices for understanding, representing, and constructing a relationship between humanity and nature.
 As an artist I am engaged in a dialogic practice that seeks to create a space where conversations about this relationship might happen.
 I believe the questions we ask are often much more significant than any answers we might provide and that contradiction and complexity are the dominant characteristics of all knowledge.
 I firmly believe that if we are to address our tenuous relationship to the natural world, we must work toward solutions that recognize this reality.

-Note: On this site I have included a selection of photographs from the Atlas.
+Note: Below I have included a selection of photographs from various site visits.
 In many cases, links included in the captions of the images will connect to additional materials collected in response to a particular landscape.
 The work is ongoing and materials are constantly being added.
 Therefore, what appears here should not be considered comprehensive or fully reflective of the scope of the project.
 Please check back periodically for additions and revisions to the Atlas.